PRAVEENRP1047/JavaScript/executionContext/index.md

 ## Memory Creation Phase

-- During this phase all the variables are stored in the memory component of the execution context as follows:
+- During this phase all the variables and functions are stored in the memory component of the execution context as follows:

   - variables with var keyword are initialized with the value 'undefined'
   - variables with let and const keywords are stored uninitialized.